Barbariandev/MANTIS/MINER_GUIDE.md

 The core mining loop involves creating data, encrypting it for a future time, uploading it to your public URL, and ensuring the network knows where to find it.

+For the LBFGS challenge (17-dim per bar, p/Q format), see `lbfgs_guide.md` for the exact embedding layout and scoring rules (50/50 classifier/Q within challenge).

 ### Step 1: Build Your Multi-Asset Embeddings

 You must submit embeddings for all configured challenges.
 Each challenge has a required embedding dimension defined in the network's configuration.
+For LBFGS challenges specifically, one embedding per bar per hotkey must be 17 floats in the order documented in `lbfgs_guide.md`.

 All values in your embeddings must be between -1.0 and 1.0.
 The task for all assets is a binary prediction of the price change over the next 1 hour.